BaturaAndrew/rsschool-2019Q1-cv/cv.md

    I am working at the united institute of informatic problems, in the laboratory of automation of technological processes.
    I develop software for automatic creating sketches of technological operations.
-   Currenly I am working for [Organizational and Technological Solutions] (www.otr.ru/) as software engineer.
+   Currenly I am working for [Organizational and Technological Solutions](www.otr.ru/) as software engineer.
    I also studied independently node.js, an example in the [link](https://github.com/BaturaAndrew/gallery-task)
  ## Education.
    I graduated from **BNTU** with a specialty in *automated design system*.